metal-stack/metalctl/docs/metalctl_firewall_create.md

                                   Can be either the public key as string, or pointing to the public key file to use e.g.: "@~/.ssh/id_rsa.pub".
                                   If ~/.ssh/[id_ed25519.pub | id_rsa.pub | id_dsa.pub] is present it will be picked as default, matching the first one in this order.
       --tags strings              tags to add to the firewall, use it like: --tags "tag1,tag2" or --tags "tag3".
-      --userdata string           cloud-init.io compatible userdata. [optional]
+      --timestamps                when used with --file (bulk operation): prints timestamps in-between the operations --userdata string           cloud-init.io compatible userdata. [optional]
                                   Can be either the userdata as string, or pointing to the userdata file to use e.g.: "@/tmp/userdata.cfg".
 ```